Classified information: France

 A further caveat, spécial France (reserved France) restricts the document to French citizens (in its entirety or by extracts).
 This is not a classification level.

 Declassification of documents can be done by the Commission consultative du secret de la défense nationale (CCSDN), an independent authority.
 Transfer of classified information is done with double envelopes, the outer layer being plastified and numbered, and the inner in strong paper.
 Reception of the document involves examination of the physical integrity of the container and registration of the document.
 In foreign countries, the document must be transferred through specialised military mail or diplomatic bag.
 Transport is done by an authorised conveyor or habilitated person for mail under 20 kg.
 The letter must bear a seal mentioning "Par Valise Accompagnee-Sacoche".
 Once a year, ministers have an inventory of classified information and supports by competent authorities.

 Once their usage period is expired, documents are transferred to archives, where they are either destroyed (by incineration, crushing, or overvoltage), or stored.

 In case of unauthorized release of classified information, competent authorities are the Ministry of Interior, the 'Haut fonctionnaire de défense et de sécurité ("high civil servant for defence and security") of the relevant ministry, and the General secretary for National Defence.
-Violation of such secrets is an offence punishable with seven years of imprisonment and a 100,000 euro fine; if the offence is committed by imprudence or negligence, the penalties are three years of imprisonment and a 45,000 euro fine.
+Violation of such secrets is an offence punishable with seven years of imprisonment and a 100,000-euro fine; if the offence is committed by imprudence or negligence, the penalties are three years of imprisonment and a 45,000-euro fine.

 Hong Kong

 The Security Bureau is responsible for developing policies in regards to the protection and handling of confidential government information.
-In general, the system used in Hong Kong is very similar to the UK system, developed from the Colonial Hong Kong era.
+In general, the system used in Hong Kong is very similar to the UK system, developed from the colonial era of Hong Kong.

 Four classifications exists in Hong Kong, from highest to lowest in sensitivity: